SDN Logo

 What was the most interesting question?

-Students said the most interesting question asked at University of Arizona College of Medicine - Tucson discussed an MMI format, with several respondents mentioning nondisclosure agreements.
-Commonly asked questions included scenarios about personal experiences, career motivations, views on healthcare, and ethical dilemmas, along with inquiries about research, family background, and future goals in medicine.
+Students said most interesting question asked at University of Arizona College of Medicine - Tucson discussed the Multiple Mini Interview (MMI) format, with some mentioning being subject to a nondisclosure agreement.
+Common questions included inquiries about personal experiences impacting the desire to enter medicine, healthcare views influenced by family background, and future career aspirations in medicine.

 What was the most difficult question?